jonnonz1/nz-statute-book/acts/public/2009/local-government-auckland-council-act-2009.md

 (5) Subsection (1)﻿(c) is subject to section 48.

 ### 47 Auckland Transport is requiring authority
-(1) Auckland Transport is deemed to be approved as a requiring authority, as a network utility operator, under section 167 of the Resource Management Act 1991 for the following purposes:
+(1) Auckland Transport is deemed to be approved as a requiring authority, as a network utility operator, under section 513 of the Natural and Built Environment Act 2023 for the following purposes:
   (a) constructing or operating or proposing to construct or operate roads in relation to the Auckland transport system; and (b) the carrying out of an activity or a proposed activity (other than an activity described in paragraph (a)) in relation to the Auckland transport system for which it or the Auckland Council has financial responsibility.
-(2) For the purposes of subsection (1), Part 8 of the Resource Management Act 1991 applies— (a) with any necessary modifications (and despite the fact that an activity described in subsection (1)﻿(b) is not a network utility operation within the meaning of section 166 of that Act); but
+(2) For the purposes of subsection (1), subpart 1 of Part 9 of the Natural and Built Environment Act 2023 applies— (a) with any necessary modifications (and despite the fact that an activity described in subsection (1)﻿(b) is not a network utility operation within the meaning of section 11 of that Act); but
   (b) subject to subsection (3) and section 48(3).
-(3) If section 180(1) of the Resource Management Act 1991 applies to a project or work that is an activity described in subsection (1)﻿(b), Auckland Transport may exercise the power under that section only by transferring the relevant designation to—
+(3) If section 541 of the Natural and Built Environment Act 2023 applies to a project or work that is an activity described in subsection (1)﻿(b), Auckland Transport may exercise the power under that section only by transferring the relevant designation to—
   (a) a Minister of the Crown; or
   (b) the New Zealand Transport Agency; or
   (c) the New Zealand Railways Corporation; or